CyberSecN00bers/Capstone_Blue_Stack/README.md

 cp .env.example .env

+[!IMPORTANT]
-⚠️ Important: You can customize passwords and ports in .env.
+You can customize passwords and ports in .env.
 However, if you change INDEXER_PASSWORD, you must also update the hash in config/wazuh_indexer/internal_users.yml (see Configuration section).

 4. 🔐 Generate SSL Certificates